wp-plugins/breezing-forms/readme.txt

 * Shortcode helper for posts and pages

 ***If you got any questions on the pro, please don't hesitate to contact us at <sales@crosstec.de>***

+[Breezing Forms for WordPress](http://crosstec.de/en/wordpress-forms-download.html) has a long history of innovations that haven't been seen in WordPress Plugins before and until today.
+We continuously develop and implement new interesting features.
+With [Breezing Forms](http://crosstec.de/en/wordpress-forms-download.html), you are holding a quality and value extension in your hands that you don't want to miss again.

 Building forms introduction:
 [vimeo https://vimeo.com/51411276]